pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0139.md

 you are interested in learning how those tools were built you can watch [all 9 episodes here][shared-state-collection].

-But, if you first interested in learning how to best _use_ these tools, then today we are excited to make our [4-part series "Shared State in Practice"][shared-state-in-practice] free to everyone!
+But, if you are first interested in learning how to best _use_ these tools, then today we are excited to make our [4-part series "Shared State in Practice"][shared-state-in-practice] free for everyone!
-In these series we analyze two different real world applications, and show how we can delete hundreds of lines of code and minimize indirection in the code, all thanks to the new `@Shared` property wrapper.
+In these episodes we analyze two different real world applications, and show how we can delete hundreds of lines of code and minimize indirection, all thanks to the new `@Shared` property wrapper.

 [shared-state-blog]: /blog/posts/135-shared-state-in-the-composable-architecture